verb/kubernetes/docs/proposals/image-exec.md

 the container is created.

-We could instead modify CRI's `CreateContainer` to include a list of containers IDs to ¿link¿ to the newly created container, but then we¿d have to repeat the logic in each of the container backends.
+We could instead modify CRI's `CreateContainer` to include a list of containers IDs to "link" to the newly created container, but then we'd have to repeat the logic in each of the container backends.

 ### Legacy Container Runtimes